-Good old fashioned carnauba wax doesn’t last long but it does produce the deepest and richest shine of any of the available paint protection products you can buy.
+Good old-fashioned carnauba car wax doesn’t last long but it does produce the deepest and richest shine of any of the available paint protection products you can buy.
 This is why it is still popular with people who own show cars.
-Given that it only lasts a couple weeks when exposed to the elements it has fallen out of favor as a regular protectant.
+Given that it only lasts a couple of weeks when exposed to the elements it has fallen out of favor as a regular protectant.

-Unfortunately the term wax is very common and many products that are referred to as wax aren’t truly a pure wax.
+Unfortunately, the term wax is very common and many products that are referred to as wax aren’t truly pure wax.
 It’s not uncommon to see terms like synthetic wax or hybrid wax.
 These are usually a hybrid of wax and sealant that attempt to merge the outstanding appearance of wax with the longevity of a sealant.
 Most of these hybrids are a compromise sadly.
-Some of these hybrids do work pretty good however.
+Some of these hybrids do work pretty good, however.

 Paint sealants are outstanding for protecting your finish as opposed to wax.
 A good quality sealant only needs to be applied once a year and will produce a deep gloss that comes close to the shine of wax for the duration of the year.

 They do an excellent job of allowing water to bead off your car and also make it difficult for dirt and road grime to adhere to your finish.